Skip to main content

 $("#demowelcomecard-productlist").attr("hidden", "true"); // hiding by default

-Additionaly we create the corresponding styles for the product card we are dynamically adding:
+Additionally, create the corresponding styles for the product card being dynamically added:

 CSS styles